Chopped Shrimp Salad with Lemon Vinaigrette

 • If you don't like shrimp, you can always substitute tuna, chicken, salmon, steak, or tofu in the salad.

-• Pine nuts would be amazing in this salad since they pair really well with the flavors in the herbs and dressing.
+• Add nuts: Pine nuts would be amazing in this salad since they pair really well with the flavors in the herbs and dressing.
 I also love the crunch of some almonds or sunflower seeds.

 How long will this salad keep in the fridge?

 This shrimp salad is best served immediately since the lettuce and fresh herbs will begin to wilt with the dressing.
 If you need to prep the salad ahead of time, start by poaching the shrimp and letting it cool completely.
 Make the dressing and store it separately.
 Then you can prep the veggies and store them in an airtight container with a paper towel on top to absorb the excess moisture and prevent wilting.
-When you are ready eat, just toss the salad together.
+When you are ready to eat, just toss the salad together.

 The Recipe